browserengineering/book/book/forms.md

 field to the next.
 Implement this behavior in your browser.
 The "tab order" of input elements should be the same as the order of `<input>` elements on the page.

+*Rich buttons*: Make it possible for a button to contain arbitrary elements as children, and render them correctly.
+The children should be contained inside button instead of spilling out---this can make a button really tall.
+Think about edge cases, like a button that contains another button, an input area, or a link, and test real browsers to see what they do.